If you could look back at younger you, what would you tell her?

 5. Don’t set limits for yourself: Whether you want to become an entrepreneur, dancer , firefighter, pilot, or singer, the world is your oyster.
 Like they say, the only things coming between you, and your goals are excuses.

 6. Be a bit rebellious.
 If you want to live your life on your own terms, you must be a bit rebellious.
 It means standing up to those who want you to lead your life on their terms.
-Like a controlling spouse, or a control-freak mom, or a micromanaging boss, or those who believe mending your ways is their birthright, like a mother-in-law.
+Like a controlling spouse, or a control-freak mom, or a micromanaging boss, or those who believe mending your ways is their birthright.

 7. Never underestimate the friendship of another woman.
 Don’t create rivalries; shun jealousy and competition and accept your friends for who they are, free of judgement.
 Help other women up.
 Women friends are invaluable.